top of page

 Top speed: Configurable from 20mph to 60mph (40km/h to 96km/h) depending on local regulations

-Plug-in charging: If needed, the INTI can be charged using a standard household socket
+Plug-in charging: The INTI can be fully charged in 5 hours using a standard 110V/220V AC household socket

 CO2 emissions: None